 CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity in exchange for something the victim needs or wants, and/or for the financial or other advantage of the perpetrator or facilitator and/or through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
 CCE does not always involve physical contact; it can also occur through the use of technology.

 CCE can include children being forced to work in cannabis factories, being coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people.
-Some of the indicators of CCE are: children who appear with unexplained gifts or new possessions; children who associate with other young people involved in exploitation; children who suffer from changes in emotional well-being; children who misuse drugs and alcohol; children who go missing for periods of time or regularly come home late; and children who regularly miss school or education or do not take part in education.
+Some of the indicators of CCE are: children who appear with unexplained gifts or new possessions; children who associate with other young people involved in exploitation; children who suffer from changes in emotional well-being; children who misuse drugs and alcohol; children who go missing for periods of time or regularly come home late; and children who are regularly absent from school or education or do not take part in education.
 Any possible CCE case will be shared with the DSL with a view to referring to appropriate agencies following the referral procedures.

 Child Sexual Exploitation (CSE)

 CSE is a type of sexual abuse in which children are sexually exploited for money, power or status.
 Children or young people may be tricked into believing they are in a loving, consensual relationship.
 They might be invited to parties and given drugs and alcohol.
 They may also be groomed online.
-Some indicators of children being sexually exploited are: going missing for periods of time or regularly coming home late; regularly missing school or education or not taking part in education; appearing with unexplained gifts or new possessions; associating with other young people involved in exploitation; having older boyfriends or girlfriends; suffering from sexually transmitted infections; mood swings or changes in emotional wellbeing; drug and alcohol misuse and displaying inappropriate sexualised behaviour.
+Some indicators of children being sexually exploited are: going missing for periods of time or regularly coming home late; being regularly absent from school or education or not taking part in education; appearing with unexplained gifts or new possessions; associating with other young people involved in exploitation; having older boyfriends or girlfriends; suffering from sexually transmitted infections; mood swings or changes in emotional wellbeing; drug and alcohol misuse and displaying inappropriate sexualised behaviour.
 A child under the age of 13 is not legally capable of consenting to sex (it is statutory rape) or any other type of sexual touching.
 Sexual activity with a child under 16 is also an offence.
 It is an offence for a person to have a sexual relationship with a 16 or 17 year old if that person holds a position of trust or authority in relation to the young person.
 Non consensual sex is rape whatever the age of the victim.
 If the victim is incapacitated through drink or drugs, or the victim or his or her family has been subject to violence or the threat of it, they cannot be considered to have given true consent and therefore offences may have been committed.
 Child sexual exploitation is therefore potentially a child protection issue for all children under the age of 18.
 Further information on signs of a child’s involvement in sexual exploitation is available in Home Office guidance: Child sexual exploitation: guide for practitioners.

 Where it comes to our notice that a child under the age of 13 is, or may be, sexually active, whether or not they are a pupil of this school, this will result in an immediate referral to Children’s Services.
-In the case of a young person between the ages of 13 and 15, an individual risk assessment will be conducted in accordance with the London Child Protection Procedures.
+In the case of a young person between the ages of 13 and 15, an individual risk assessment will be conducted in accordance with the London Safeguarding Children Procedures.
 This will determine how and when information will be shared with parents and the investigating agencies.